- About UNK

 The technologies of Geographic Information Science, such as cartography, Geographic Information Systems, and remote sensing are used by both physical and human geographers to bring a spatial perspective to our knowledge of the world.

 Become a Geography major!

-The program is located in Copeland Hall, which includes laboratories for GIS, Remote Sensing, Cartography, and Physical Geography.
-There are six full-time faculty members with diverse teaching and research interests.
+The department is located in 203 Copeland Hall, which includes laboratories for GIS, Remote Sensing, Cartography, and Physical Geography.
+There are five full-time faculty members with diverse teaching and research interests.

 For more information, please contact Geography at (308) 865-8355.

-Seven Geography students presented research at the 16th Annual UNK Student Research Day on Thursday, April 10.
-Congratulations to Zach Davidson for winning Second Place in the Behavioral and Social Sciences division!
-The title of his research poster is "College Student Debt by Region in the United States."
+On April 13, 2016, eight Geography students presented research at the 18th Annual UNK Student Research Day.
+Congratulations to Fletcher Sheridan for winning 3rd Place in the Behavioral and Social Sciences division!
 Click here for more information.

 Click here for a complete list of news and events